Syljon/skygate/README.md

 2. Before first run you must download all dependencies by writing `npm install` in project file
 3. If everything worked out use `npm start` to development server

-If you don't want to download the app you can still use it by [Live version](https://syljon.github.io/skygate/)

 ### Technologies